lawnshogan/stock-analysis/README.md

 **3b)** Check if the current row is the **first** with tickerIndex.
 If it is, then assign **Start Price**

 **3c)** Do the same as 3b, however for the **last row**, then assign a **Ending Price**

+**3d)** Used to increase the tickerIndex by 1 when the next cell ticker doesn't match current cell ticker

+**4)**Fianlly, it's time to Loop through the arrays to output the Ticker, Total Daily Volume, and Return.